box/developer.box.com/pages/index.md

 <Tile type="guide" title="Search" href="/guides/search/">

-Find content in Box using full-text search queries.
-Support for the Box search API is available in all our SDKs and the CLI.
+Find relevant content in Box using full-text search queries.
+Box search API is supported in all our SDKs and the CLI.

 </Tile>